eamena-project/eamena-arches-dev/projects/apaame/README.md

 1. **Step 1** <a id="wf-step-1"></a>

-`A` is EAMENA.
+In EAMENA.
 Collect all IR having a Flickr link, using this [SQL statement](https://github.com/eamena-project/eamena-arches-dev/tree/main/dbs/database.eamena/postgres/queries#23)

 | IR UUID | APAAME ID |
 |----------|----------|